BingKui/javascript-zh/README.md

   <a name="comparison--no-mixed-operators"></a>
   - [15.8](#comparison--no-mixed-operators) When mixing operators, enclose them in parentheses.
 The only exception is the standard arithmetic operators (`+`, `-`, `*`, & `/`) since their precedence is broadly understood. eslint: [`no-mixed-operators`](https://eslint.org/docs/rules/no-mixed-operators.html)

-    > Why?
+    > 为什么?
 This improves readability and clarifies the developer’s intention.

     ```javascript
     // bad